 The United States Trustee Program has worked diligently to address all types of mortgage-related fraud and abuse as it is identified in bankruptcy cases.
-Protecting consumer debtors, including distressed homeowners facing foreclosure, continues to be an important Program objective, and we have diligently pursued those who prey on these individuals, whether it is mortgage servicers, attorneys, foreclosure rescue fraud operators, or bankruptcy document preparers.
-We also continue to combat fraud and abuse committed by debtors who use the bankruptcy system to further a mortgage-related or other fraud scheme.
+Protecting consumer debtors, including distressed homeowners facing foreclosure, continues to be an important Program objective, and it has diligently pursued those who prey on these individuals, whether it is mortgage servicers, attorneys, foreclosure rescue fraud operators, or bankruptcy document preparers.
+The Program also continues to combat fraud and abuse committed by debtors who use the bankruptcy system to further a mortgage-related or other fraud scheme.